 You may eat as soon as the exam is over.
-Drink plenty of fluids to avoid constipation from the barium and to flush the IV contrast out of your system.
+Drink plenty of fluids to flush the IV contrast out of your system.

 When do I get the results?

 Once the examination is completed, the CT images will be studied by the radiologist and compared to any previous x-rays of the same area you may have had taken previously.
 Please allow a few days for your physician to follow up with you regarding the results of your test.